California-Strawberry-Commission/laser-runner-cutter/README.md

-# Laser Runner Removal
+# Laser Runner Cutter

-Laser Runner Removal is a project by the California Strawberry Commission for automated detection and cutting of strawberry runners (also known as stolons).
+Laser Runner Cutter is a project by the California Strawberry Commission for automated detection and cutting of strawberry runners (also known as stolons).

 ## Environment setup